iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 So, what is the size of the minimal automaton for the general case $L(b, m)$?
 The answer turns out to be rather complicated!
-@alexeev_2004 proved that the minimum necessary amount of states is
+@alexeev_2004 proved that the states required by divisibility automaton are at least
 $$ \min_{N \ge 0}\left[ \sum_{i=0}^{N - 1} \by{b^i}{m} + \by{m}{b^N}  \right].$$
 Quite a mouthful!
-The paper also proves that the minimum is achieved by the last $N$ before it starts to increase.
+The paper also proves that the minimum is achieved by the last $N$ before the total sum starts to increase.
-I'll skip the proof since it is complicated (but quite readable!) and does not elucidate much on how to actually construct these automata
+I'll skip the proof since it is complicated (but quite readable!) and does not elucidate much on how to actually construct the automata's transitions
 --- our true interest here.
 You can check the paper, if you're curious.
 Let's nevertheless take a look at the possible terms on this minimum.

-Each possible term corresponds to a DFA recognizing $L(b, m)$.
+Each possible $N$ corresponds to a DFA recognizing $L(b, m)$.
 Let's compare that with our automata so far.

 - $A_1$ corresponds to $N = 0$, with sum $m$.